 There are 12,600 workers injured a day, according to the National Safety Council.
-If you or a loved one sustained a work-related injury or illness, you are entitled to workers’ compensation.
+If you or a loved one sustained a work-related injury or illness, you could be entitled to workers’ compensation benefits.

 Workers’ compensation is a type of insurance intended to help cover expenses related to accidents in the workplace.
 At Lewis & Keller, we know that workers’ compensation can be difficult to understand.
 For this reason, our team of Winston-Salem workers’ compensation attorneys has provided the information below to bring clarity to the different types of benefits available under workers’ comp.

 Workers’ Compensation Benefits: What You Can Expect